srcspider/_unit.js/README.md

 ## Debugging

 `_unit.js` comes with `debug()` command.
 In the console simply invoke it to check that all modules were loaded properly.
+You may also set `unit.selfdebug(1.5);` to have a debug executed automatically.
+You may include multiple checkpoints if you wish.

 ## All done